RafaDEV99/My-Dotfiles/README.md

 > [!NOTE]
-> First read the deps, please, and execute them in order
+> First read the deps, please, and execute them in the following order

 # My-Dotfiles
 This contains all my personal dotfiles for macOS,